 - Generally take steps to encourage, promote, facilitate and monitor the economic development in the region.

-In pursuit of these objects, the GSDC has developed a Strategic Directions document to guide its activities from 2014 to 2020.
+In pursuit of these objects, the GSDC has developed a Strategic Plan to guide its activities.

 In practice, the main work of the Commission entails region-wide strategic planning, support for strategic investments, helping to advance major projects in the region, and administering grant programs and other funding as determined from time to time by the State Government.

 The GSDC has a direct role in a wide variety of current projects and a range of ancillary activities that contribute to the development of the region and its people.